ozkankomu/blog-app-react-firebase-mui-toastify/README.md

 ## The challenge
-Project aims to create a Blog App.   with React.JS / Fire Base / Toastify / MUİ .
+Project aims to create a Blog App.In my app you can add and modify blog and blog content.
+You can browse, like and comment on other blogs, but you cannot change or delete them.
+Likewise, you can only see someone else's blog comments, you cannot change them.
+Writen with React.JS (Fire Base / Toastify / MUİ). .
 In this project, I used  MUI ,  fire Base  for authantication and dataBase.

 ## Project Skeleton